mzahana/indoor-nav-at-risclab/mocap-interface-to-pixhawk-via-ros.md

 * Wifi router \(recommended 5Ghz\)
 * MOCAP machine connected to router \(wired or wirless\)
-* Linux machine with ROS
+* Linux machine with ROS \(connected to router\)

 * ODROID that its connected to Pixhawk via serial interface, with mavros installed as described below.
-It also should be connected to the WiFi router
+It also should be connected to the WiFi router via a WiFi dongle \(recommended 5Ghz\)

 * Pixhawk with PX4 firmware, using LPE estimator. **NOTE**: EKF2 estimator does not support MOCAP yet.